 1) Robbie Davis-Floyd: The Technocratic, Humanistic, and Holistic Paradigms of Birth and Health Care

-Robbie Davis Floyd really ‘rocked’ in this presentation.
-She described clearly how there are three major global paradigms of birth and health care: the technocratic, humanistic, and holistic models of medicine.
+Robbie Davis Floyd really ‘rocks’ this presentation.
+She describes clearly how there are three major global paradigms of birth and health care: the technocratic, humanistic, and holistic models of medicine.
 The profound differences in belief, practice, and worldview among practitioners of each of these three paradigms are explained, so that birth practitioners can understand the power of these paradigms to influence belief and practice and evaluate their own choices in terms of where they wish to stand on this spectrum.
-It was excellent, accessible and enlightening to start with this presentation.
+An excellent, accessible and enlightening first presentation.

 2) Robin Lim: Awakening Birth

-Robin Lim opened her talk with an hilarious and heart rending enactment of delivery in the presence of midwives and Doulas.
-She presented with a fierce heart felt passion how Awakening Birth is a commitment to honour, protect and serve, mothers, babies and families, globally.
+Robin Lim opens her talk with an hilarious and heart rending enactment of delivery in the presence of midwives and Doulas.
+She presents with a fierce heart-felt passion how Awakening Birth is a commitment to honour, protect and serve, mothers, babies and families, globally.
 How we welcome the newest citizens of Earth, the newborn babies, defines us as humans.
 Are we kind?
 Are we gentle?
 Do the mothers and babies receive respectful care, regardless of their worldly ‘worth’?
 Wisdom in birth means we have the courage to ask these questions.
 Wonderful.

 3) Binnie A Dansby: Birth Ecology is Earth Ecology

-Binnie A Dansby gave a stunning talk on how healing our own birth’s can help us to heal and support each other and by extension the Earth.
-Referring to her work with the breath, she described how the four words ‘Healthy Birth, Healthy Earth’ contain the six words ‘Heal Thy Birth, Heal Thy Earth’.
+Binnie A Dansby gives a stunning talk on how healing our own birth suffering can help us to heal and support each other and by extension the Earth.
+Referring to her work with the breath, she describes how the four words ‘Healthy Birth, Healthy Earth’ contain the six words ‘Heal Thy Birth, Heal Thy Earth’.
 She went on to offer insights into how our ideas of relationship come from the original intimacy in the womb and how that first relationship completed or did not.
 This impacts us as we move forward into relationship with our surroundings and other people, the environment.
 Healing is possible and relationship Is.